The Free City (Zephyria)

 Present Day

 Zephyria has grown to 2.3 million.
-Its districts spread across former desert, connected by roads that don't appear on corporate maps, powered by solar farms that corporate satellites somehow never photograph.
+Its districts spread across the desert basin and into the surrounding foothills, connected by roads that don't appear on corporate maps, powered by solar farms and geothermal taps that corporate satellites somehow never photograph, fed by the deep aquifer and a network of underground cisterns that corporate models show depleted decades ago.

-"There's a free city in the Wastes.
+"There's a free city out past the Southern Wastes, deep in the desert.
 They don't answer to anyone."

 Geography and Districts